 IoT Solutions for Manufacturing

-Digging deeper reveals that a manufacturing system has two cost components: capital expenditures (CAPEX), operational expenditures (OPEX).
-High CAPEX, which is driven by equipment investments, might be acceptable for some high-margin goods, or particularly in our case for long-lived equipment.
+Digging deeper reveals that a manufacturing system has two cost components: capital expenditures (CAPEX) and operational expenditures (OPEX).
+High CAPEX, which is driven by equipment investments, might be acceptable for some high-margin goods, particularly in our case, for long-lived equipment.
 It is not an issue.

 High OPEX is the most prohibitive factor for more automation (see figure, optimal system complexity).
-The more complex automated manufacturing is going to be enabled by larger IoT fleets.
+The more complex automated manufacturing will be enabled by larger IoT fleets.
 Larger fleets are enabled by:

-• lowering the costs to integrate them into a system.
+• Lowering the costs of integrating them into a system.

 The latter is the addressed problem.
-It has two administrative aspects: device configuration effort, system maintenance effort.
+It has two administrative aspects: device configuration effort and system maintenance effort.
 The cornerstone for the former is human-machine interface automation, for the latter is cybersecurity.

-To resolve the seemingly contradictory requirement on low system costs, while providing potential for high quality and variable output, the technology has to enable low administrative costs.
+To resolve the seemingly contradictory requirement of low system costs while providing potential for high quality and variable output, the technology has to enable low administrative costs.
 It would shift economically viable system size towards a system with larger member numbers.
 The larger system size would enable a more complex and adjustable system.

 Challenges in IoT Manufacturing Development: Better Cybersecurity for IoT & Cost-Effectiveness

 The mandated task was to address an issue of reliability for an IoT-enabled manufacturing system.
-Embedded devices on the internet have to work in accord to become a meaningful system.
+Embedded devices on the internet must work in accord to become a meaningful system.
 The coordinated operation is easily disturbed by adversaries.
 Devices have to communicate reliably despite attempts to intervene.

 IoT Solutions for Manufacturing